Mary Hansen

-Mary Therese Hansen (1 November 1966 – 9 December 2002) was an Australian guitarist and singer.
-She joined the London-based avant-pop band Stereolab in 1992.
-As a member, Hansen recorded six studio albums from Transient Random-Noise Bursts with Announcements (August 1993) to Sound-Dust (August 2001).
+Mary Therese Hansen (1 November 1966 – 9 December 2002) was an Australian musician.
+She joined the London-based band Stereolab in 1992 as a singer, guitarist, keyboardist and percussionist, remaining a member of the group until her death.

-As a side-project, in late 1999 she formed the space rock group Schema with members of Seattle-based band Hovercraft, and they issued their debut album, Schema, on 19 September 2000.
+In late 1999 she formed Schema with members of the Seattle-based band Hovercraft; they issued their debut album, Schema, on 19 September 2000.
 On 9 December 2002, Hansen was struck and killed by a truck while bicycling in London.

 Early life

 Mary Therese Hansen was born on 1 November 1966 in Maryborough, Queensland, Australia.
-Her father, Brendan Percival Hansen, OAM (1922 – 1999), was a trade unionist and Australian Labor Party parliamentarian; and her mother, Moira Ann Hansen (née O'Sullivan), was a light opera singer and is contributor to the Maryborough arts community.
+Her father, Brendan Hansen OAM (1922 – 1999), was a trade unionist and Australian Labor Party politician then serving as a Member of Parliament; and her mother, Moira Ann Hansen (née O'Sullivan), was a light opera singer.
 Hansen and her family were of Irish Catholic and Danish descent.
 Her parents were married at St Mary's Catholic Church, Maryborough in 1960.
-She was one of eight children, with her brothers (John, Tim and Gerry) and four sisters (Jenny, Maureen, Susie and Kate).
+She was one of eight children, with three brothers (John, Tim and Gerry) and four sisters (Jenny, Maureen, Susie and Kate).
 Hansen was trained by her mother and entered eisteddfodau.
 She left secondary school at age 17 and worked in a bank.

 Career

 By 1988, Hansen had moved to London and worked in various jobs.
 She soon became a backing singer with the Essex-based indie band the Wolfhounds.
-She met guitarist Tim Gane when the Wolfhounds performed alongside his indie pop band, McCarthy.
-Gane formed Stereolab, in 1990 with Lætitia Sadier (ex-McCarthy).
-Hansen joined Stereolab as second vocalist and guitarist in 1992.
+She met Tim Gane when the Wolfhounds performed alongside his band McCarthy.
+Gane formed Stereolab in 1990 with his then-partner Lætitia Sadier; Hansen joined Stereolab as second vocalist and guitarist in 1992.
 She also contributed percussion, keyboards, and occasional lead vocals.
-As a member of that band, Hansen recorded six studio albums from Transient Random-Noise Bursts with Announcements (August 1993) to Sound-Dust (August 2001).
+As a member of Stereolab, Hansen recorded six studio albums from Transient Random-Noise Bursts with Announcements (August 1993) to Sound-Dust (August 2001).

-Outside of her work with Stereolab, Hansen sang on records by Brokeback, The High Llamas, Moonshake, and Mouse on Mars.
+Outside of her work with Stereolab, Hansen sang on records by Brokeback, the High Llamas, Moonshake, and Mouse on Mars.
 She was a record producer, keyboard player and vocalist for the London underground group Chicano.

 In late 1999, Hansen combined with Seattle-formed space rock group Hovercraft to form Schema.
-An eponymous maxi-EP/mini-album was released on 19 September 2000 on avant-garde Kill Rock Stars imprint, 5 Rue Christine.
-AllMusic's François Couture described their style as "space rock, psychedelic rock, ambient pop, and artsy avant-rock" with the feature track being "Echolalia...
-Curvilinear" with its "ethereal female vocals, lots of guitar noise, and a driving rhythm section".
+An eponymous maxi-EP/mini-album was released on 19 September 2000 on 5 Rue Christine.
+AllMusic's François Couture described their style as "space rock, psychedelic rock, ambient pop, and artsy avant-rock".